 Leggy coleus is a common problem with growing the colorful plant because of incorrect care being given to them.
-Coleus is a reasonably common plant with a ton of different variations.
+Coleus is a reasonably common plant of the Lamiaceae family with a ton of different variations.

 The plant has a beautiful color and vibrancy, which makes it even more attractive to grow, but its legginess puts a majority of gardeners off.
 Not to worry, since today we will be looking at ways to best deal with spindly coleus plants and bring them back to life.